 By using every day activities as inspiration, you can create some magical adventures with your fairy door and we show you how with our Easy Fairy Door Ideas

-We don’t need to spend ages creating elaborate fairy settings for our children.
-Most of the time it’s the every day, simple things that mean the most to a child.
+We don’t need to spend ages creating elaborate fairy settings for our children because it’s the every day, simple things that often mean the most to a child.

 It’s time spent together, a hug, a word of encouragement, a little note… these are the things that are treasured, not just by children but by all of us.